PearsHaveLand/RedBlackTree/README.md

 # RedBlackTree
-C++ implementation of a red-black tree data structure
+C++ implementation of a red-black tree data structure, for practice and possible use in school, if needed.
+Incomplete; currently no red-black functionality